The Oldest Christmas Carol

 - cjoywarner

-Christmas has become, across the centuries, every culture's beacon of hope for a dark world.
+Christmas has become, across the centuries, every Judeo-Christian culture's beacon of hope for a dark world.
 But none of the songs above can boast of being the earliest to shine this light.
 Arguably the oldest Christmas carol outside of the Bible is the poem set to medieval plainchant 1500 years ago.
-"Of The Father's Love Begotten," a poem written by Roman poet Aurelius Prudentius in the fourth century, is truly the oldest-surviving Christmas carol whose tune and lyrics are still performed today.
-This song was written to combat heresy and arose out of the core teachings of the Council of Nicaea in 325 A.D.
-This song captures the mystery of the Incarnation in an unforgettably haunting yet simple tune.
-Here are two different renditions: https://www.youtube.com/watch?v=14KJY0Z_9O4 or you may prefer this one: https://www.youtube.com/watch?v=NCzftU79qJg This song isn't easy to find in a hymnal today, but the words will bless you if you read them. https://hymnary.org/text/of_the_fathers_love_begotten The fact that this carol is the earliest known in the Christian church outside of the Bible reflects the early Christians' resistance to celebrating Christmas in particular and birthdays in general.
-Pope Julius I was the first to establish the celebration of Christmas on December 25th, in 336 A. D. This celebration did not come without its own links to paganism and to the Roman holiday, Sol Invictus, in particular.
+"Of The Father's Love Begotten," written by Roman poet Aurelius Prudentius in the fourth century, is truly the oldest-surviving Christmas carol whose tune and lyrics are both still performed today.
+This poem was written to combat heresy and arose out of the core teachings of the Council of Nicaea in 325 A.D.
+Its melody captures the mystery of the Incarnation with unforgettably haunting simplicity.
+Here are two different renditions: https://www.youtube.com/watch?v=14KJY0Z_9O4 or you may prefer this one: https://www.youtube.com/watch?v=NCzftU79qJg.
+This carol isn't often found in hymnals of the mid-1900s, but the words are powerful: https://hymnary.org/text/of_the_fathers_love_begotten The fact that this carol is the earliest known outside of the Bible--written over 300 years after the birth of Christ--reflects the early Christians' resistance to celebrating Christmas.
+Pope Julius I was the first to establish the celebration of Christmas on December 25th, in 336 A. D.

-Then fast forward to one of the most arrestingly beautiful carols of all time, "O Come, O Come, Emmanuel," arising from the eighth and ninth centuries of monastic chants, with Latin words evolving in the 12th century.
+Now let's fast forward several hundred years to look at one more very old carol before examining truly the oldest one.
+Perhaps the most arrestingly beautiful Christmas carol of all time and one which retains the original holy night's purest message, "O Come, O Come, Emmanuel" arises like the star of Bethlehem from the medieval darkness of the eighth and ninth centuries as a monastic chant, with Latin words evolving in the 12th century.
 This carol deserves study in its own right as a mystical blend of political and spiritual freedoms, invoking our Redeemer to "ransom captive Israel."
-This hymn uses Zacharias's words from Luke 1:78, referring to the Messiah as the "Dayspring" from on High.
-Jesus is indeed the Dawn of civilization who will "disperse the gloomy clouds of night."
-The author of this great carol is unknown, although John Mason Neale translated this carol in 1851 as we know it today.
-Carols like this one, perhaps more than any other, give us the visceral sense of days gone by--of generations waiting earnestly, longingly, and painfully for their promised Messiah to appear.
+It uses Zacharias's prophetic words from Luke 1:78-79, referring to the Messiah as the "Dayspring" from on High, who "has visited us, to give light to them that sit in darkness and in the shadow of death, to guide our feet into the way of peace."
+This carol shows our Lord as the Dawn of a New Day who will "disperse the gloomy clouds of night."
+The authors of this great carol are unknown, although John Mason Neale translated it in 1851 with the words we know today.
+Carols like this one, perhaps more than any other, give us the visceral sense of days gone by, preserving the actual sounds of a generation's plaintive voice calling across a turbulent millennium for their Messiah to come again.

 There shall be a performance of those things